cheshire137/huxleyfm/README.md

     npm run build

-Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/electron-userland/electron-packager).
+Builds the app for OS X using [electron-packager](https://github.com/electron-userland/electron-packager).

+    npm run-script build-windows

+Builds the app for Windows.

 ## License